HenryBenYakov/twitter_sanity_project/README.md

-# Welcome to my Reddit Project
+# Welcome to my Twitter Project

 ## The APP is been Deployed to Vercel